AMontgomerie/genre_classifier/README.md

 # Models
 ## genre_classifier
-This is a neural network which uses convolutional and recurrent layers to classify the genres of melspectograms from the first dataset.
+This is a neural network which uses convolutional and recurrent layers to classify the genres of melspectrograms from the first dataset.

 The network architecture is based on [Convolutional Recurrent Neural Networks For Music Classification](https://arxiv.org/pdf/1609.04243.pdf) by Keunwoo Choi et al. The CRNN architecture takes an image as input and then passes it through 4 convolutional layers.
 The output is then passed through a 2 layer GRU and finally softmax.
 The network is able to achieve an 80% accuracy rate (80% for top 1 accuracy, and 98% top 5 accuracy).